 Accurate sales forecasts help to make the demand planning process better—and easier.
 The best demand planners forecast demand using one holistic view of business—a 360-degree, un-siloed snapshot of the entire supply chain in real time.
 Accurate sales forecasts based on one source of truth speed up the S&OP process (say goodbye to the need to align) and benefit other areas of the supply chain.

-When the sales team feel confident about demand signals, they can set performance benchmarks, identify key territories, coordinate with marketing, and devote other resources towards achieving these goals.
+When the sales team feels confident about demand signals, they can set performance benchmarks, identify key territories, coordinate with marketing, and devote other resources toward achieving these goals.
 Similarly, many other strategic benefits fall into place; the domino effect is incredible.

 Unioncrate is an AI-powered Supply Chain Planning Platform that gives CPG brands the technology they need to compete and win in a rapidly changing consumer landscape.
 Our automated demand and supply forecasts deliver unmatched accuracy, collaborative visibility, and actionable intelligence, simplifying a manual-heavy process and slashing hours from your week.